renaudallard/sniproxy/README.md

 verification hostname after the slash.
 Bare IP literals are no longer accepted;
 for IPs you must supply either a TLS hostname (preferred) or `/insecure` to explicitly disable certificate verification (e.g. `nameserver dot://9.9.9.9/insecure`).
+An optional third segment lets you pin a minimum TLS version (`/tls1.2` (default) or `/tls1.3` where supported by your OpenSSL).
 Certificates are validated against the system trust store, so keep `/etc/ssl` up-to-date.

 **Security recommendation**: For maximum security, use IP literals with explicit SNI hostnames rather than DNS hostnames for your DoT servers.
 This avoids a